-The district would be subject to upward inflationary pressure, interest rate risks, and a majority of campuses will be exposed to districtwide rezoning that would result in overcrowding.
-However, rezoning the district now would not eliminate the existing and future growth, nor the overcrowding many of our schools are experiencing.
-The district is only 65% built out.
-Rezoning the district now would only result in another districtwide rezoning 3-4 years from now.
-This would be followed by an additional districtwide rezoning 3-4 years after that.
-Demographers project Katy ISD will reach a 100,000 student enrollment in the next 8-10 years.
-The majority of future growth and development will occur in the furthest southwest quadrant of the district and the furthest northwest quadrant of the district.
-We do not believe it is in the best interest of our students and families to move districtwide attendance boundaries every 3-4 years.
-It takes away from our neighborhood schools concept and would result in a majority of our schools exceeding maximum design capacity.
+The District would be subject to upward inflationary pressure, interest rate risks, and a majority of campuses will be exposed to Districtwide rezoning that could result in overcrowding.
+However, rezoning the District now would not eliminate the existing and future growth, nor the overcrowding many of our schools are experiencing.
+The District is only 79% built out.
+Rezoning the District now would only result in another Districtwide rezoning 3-4 years from now.
+This would be followed by an additional Districtwide rezoning three to four years after that.
+Demographers project Katy ISD will reach a 100,000 student enrollment in the next seven years.
+The majority of future growth and development will occur in the northwest quadrant of the District.
+We do not believe it is in the best interest of our students and families to move Districtwide attendance boundaries every three to four years.
+It takes away from our neighborhood schools concept and would result in a majority of our schools exceeding maximum design capacity

-What is anticipated to happen to the tax base post-Harvey?
+What is anticipated to happen to the tax base?

-While the property tax implications of Harvey cannot be known for certain, Katy ISD prepares for uncertainties through conservative fiscal policies and planning.
 The District does have taxable value increases projected in the development of this bond plan.
-However, we have attempted to remain conservative, estimating 8% increases for two years and then dropping to 6% increases, 4%, 2% and eventually assuming 0% growth beginning in 2027.
-In addition, the District can continue to look for opportunities to refinance debt at lower interest rates and also has a healthy fund balance in the debt service fund, currently exceeding $54 million.
-The impact of Harvey on tax collections is impossible to predict at this time.
-We anticipate the effect will be manageable and we maintain that this bond referendum includes a no tax rate increase.
+However, we have attempted to remain conservative, estimating 4% increases for three years and then dropping to 3% increases, 2% and eventually assuming 0% growth beginning in 2027.
+In addition, the District can continue to look for opportunities to refinance debt at lower interest rates and also has a healthy fund balance in the debt service fund, currently exceeding $58 million.
+We anticipate that this bond referendum will have no impact on the tax rate.

-Explain tax rate vs. tax increase due to the increase of property value – especially new families.
+Explain tax rate vs. tax increase due to the increase of property values, especially new families.